p4scu41/artificial-intelligence/Inmersión IA en la Práctica/notes.md

 - [Visily](https://www.visily.ai/):  AI design partner for product teams
 - [Pika](https://pika.art/): The idea-to-video platform that sets your creativity in motion.
 - [tl;dv](https://tldv.io/): take your meeting notes.
+- [Napkin](https://app.napkin.ai): turns your text into visuals so sharing your ideas is quick and effective.

 Frase del día: Seré un profesional 5.0 en 2025